 - Multi-function spray wand

 VERDICT: Say goodbye to ugly, boring faucets!
 The Delta 9159T will make a fashion statement while also serving as a useful kitchen tool.

-A good collection of features make up for the fact that the Pilar isn't as "touchless" as other touchless products.
+"An excellent collection of features make up for the fact that the Pilar isn't as "touchless" as other touchless products.”

 Like the other Delta product above, the Pilar isn't truly touchless because it requires a tap to the spout to turn it on or off.

-However, this is easily achieved with the back of a knuckle even when your hands are wet and soapy, so it's still a step above having to manually turn a handle.
+However, this is easily achieved with the back of a knuckle even when your hands are wet and soapy, so it's still a step above having to turn a handle manually.

 Another great thing about the Pilar is its design.
 Not only does it come with an integrated magnet with its pull-down hose, but it also boasts special sealing technology to strengthen it at potential leak points.

 There's even a shut-off feature that will automatically silence the tap after four minutes of inactivity.
 This is a faucet that won't run up your water bill in any scenario!